Survivorship: Late Effects After Radiation for Sarcoma (Chest)

 - You should get a flu vaccine every year and the pneumococcal vaccine.

 - You should avoid smoking, secondhand smoke, vaping, and hookah products, as these can cause further lung damage.

 Survivors who received radiation to the chest/chest wall can experience nerve damage.
-This damage is often a result of tissue scarring in the area and compressing on the nerves or interrupting the blood supply to the muscles served by these nerves.
+This damage is often a result of scar tissue in the area compressing on the nerves or blocking the blood supply to the muscles served by these nerves.